 - Responding to client phone calls and emails

 “Immigration Assistants are the glue that holds an immigration legal team together.
 They work with clients to complete application forms, assist with legal research into case law and legal precedent, help prepare government submissions, and many more important tasks.
 My own assistant has worked with me for 10 years and I would be lost without her!”
 (Cassandra Fultz, Instructor)

-Herzing’s Immigration Assistant certificate program provides comprehensive training in immigration procedures and legal office administration.
+Herzing’s Immigration Assistant program provides comprehensive training in immigration procedures and legal office administration.

 Our graduates are fully prepared to assist with visa applications, appeals, documentation, office management, and client communications.

 - 9-month diploma program (20 hours per week)

 - Available on campus and online